varun19gautam/srizon-facebook-album/readme.txt

 This Free version shows only 25 images per album and 25 (or less) album covers per gallery.
 Also image caption (or description) is not fetched from facebook to show below the lightbox

 = Pro Version =
-Pro version shows All the images from each album and all the album vovers from each gallery.
+Pro version shows All the images from each album and all the album covers from each gallery.
 Image descriptions are also fetched for showing as image caption on lightbox.
 You can also include/exclude albums in gallery view in pro version

 * Go to: http://www.srizon.com/wordpress-plugin/srizon-facebook-album to get the pro version